-WHAT ARE CURRENT AND FUTURE DEMAND DRIVERS FOR DATA CENTERS?
+WHAT ARE THE DEMAND DRIVERS FOR DATA CENTERS?

 The ultimate demand driver for data centers is the continuing digitization of every facet of modern life.
-Nearly every activity done on a computer or smart phone, from sending email, to visiting websites, to mapping directions, to streaming video, is ultimately taking place in a data center.
-The scale and decentralized nature of the phenomenon makes it hard to be comprehensive, but below is a discussion of some of the most prominent demand drivers for data centers today and in the future.
+Nearly every activity done on a computer or smartphone, from sending emails to visiting websites to mapping directions to streaming video, is ultimately taking place in a data center.